ASXGXR/coding-portfolio/README.md

 ## Special Thanks

 A special shoutout to **Hyperplexed** for the image track functionality.
-Check out their tutorial [here](https://youtu.be/PkADl0HubMY).
+You can check out their tutorial [here](https://youtu.be/PkADl0HubMY).

 ## Getting Started